biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 2nd Place

-Church:	Christian Temple, Houston, TX
+* **Church**: Christian Temple, Houston, TX
-Coaches:	Mike Forsman, Andrea Forsman (assistant)
+* **Coaches**: Mike Forsman, Andrea Forsman (assistant)
+* **Team:**
-Team:	Adam Forsman
+   * Adam Forsman
-Andrew Forsman
+   * Andrew Forsman
-Brianna Forsman
+   * Brianna Forsman
-Joshua Forsman
+   * Joshua Forsman
-Josh Pyle
+   * Josh Pyle
-Sean Pyle
+   * Sean Pyle
 * **Preliminaries**:
-Round 1: Won against Journey Fellowship Church, Slidell, LA 130 to 80 Round 2: Lost to Praise A/G, Garfield, NJ 120 to 135
+  * Round 1: Won against Journey Fellowship Church, Slidell, LA 130 to 80
+  * Round 2: Lost to Praise A/G, Garfield, NJ 120 to 135
-Round 3: Won against Victorious Life Church, Wesley Chapel, FL 130 to 40 Round 4: Won against Corydon A/G, Corydon, IA 160 to 110 Round 5: Won against Nyssa Christian Fellowship, Nyssa, OR 135 to 100 Round 6: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 55 to 220 Round 7: Lost to Manassas A/G, Bristow, VA 50 to 195 Round 8: Won against Timberline Church, Fort Collins, CO 215 to 20 Round 9: Won against James River A/G, "In Chains", Ozark, MO 150 to 145
+  * Round 3: Won against Victorious Life Church, Wesley Chapel, FL 130 to 40
+  * Round 4: Won against Corydon A/G, Corydon, IA 160 to 110
+  * Round 5: Won against Nyssa Christian Fellowship, Nyssa, OR 135 to 100
+  * Round 6: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 55 to 220
+  * Round 7: Lost to Manassas A/G, Bristow, VA 50 to 195
+  * Round 8: Won against Timberline Church, Fort Collins, CO 215 to 20
+  * Round 9: Won against James River A/G, "In Chains", Ozark, MO 150 to 145
 * **Round Robin**:
-Round 1: Lost to First A/G, Lexington, KY 110 to 210
+  * Round 1: Lost to First A/G, Lexington, KY 110 to 210
-Round 2: Won against Christian Chapel, Tulsa, OK 235 to 10 Round 3: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 50 to 215 Round 4: Lost to CrossPoint A/G, Portage, WI 110 to 120 Round 5: Lost to Cedar Park A/G, Bothell, WA 35 to 295 Round 6: Lost to Orange County Worship Center, Santa Ana, CA 65 to 75 Round 7: Won against Northridge A/G, Grand Island, NE 100 to 90 Round 8: Won against James River A/G, "One in Christ", Ozark, MO 120 to 90 Round 9: Won against Faith A/G, West Plains, MO 150 to 85 Round 10: Lost to Owasso First A/G, Owasso, OK 90 to 185 Round 11: Lost to Faith A/G, Orlando, FL 40 to 225 Round 12: Lost to Manassas A/G, Bristow, VA 20 to 245 Round 13: Lost to Tacoma Life Center, Tacoma, WA 40 to 220 Round 14: Won against First A/G, Binghamton, NY 120 to 95 Round 15: Won against Journey Church, Bridgeville, PA 115 to 110 Round 16: Lost to Braeswood A/G, Houston, TX 60 to 170
+  * Round 2: Won against Christian Chapel, Tulsa, OK 235 to 10
+  * Round 3: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 50 to 215
+  * Round 4: Lost to CrossPoint A/G, Portage, WI 110 to 120
+  * Round 5: Lost to Cedar Park A/G, Bothell, WA 35 to 295
+  * Round 6: Lost to Orange County Worship Center, Santa Ana, CA 65 to 75
+  * Round 7: Won against Northridge A/G, Grand Island, NE 100 to 90
+  * Round 8: Won against James River A/G, "One in Christ", Ozark, MO 120 to 90
+  * Round 9: Won against Faith A/G, West Plains, MO 150 to 85
+  * Round 10: Lost to Owasso First A/G, Owasso, OK 90 to 185
+  * Round 11: Lost to Faith A/G, Orlando, FL 40 to 225
+  * Round 12: Lost to Manassas A/G, Bristow, VA 20 to 245
+  * Round 13: Lost to Tacoma Life Center, Tacoma, WA 40 to 220
+  * Round 14: Won against First A/G, Binghamton, NY 120 to 95
+  * Round 15: Won against Journey Church, Bridgeville, PA 115 to 110
+  * Round 16: Lost to Braeswood A/G, Houston, TX 60 to 170
-Round 17: Won against Praise A/G, Garfield, NJ 245 to 75
+  * Round 17: Won against Praise A/G, Garfield, NJ 245 to 75
-Round 18: Lost to Journey Fellowship Church, Slidell, LA 15 to 180 Round 19: Won against Dayspring A/G, Bowling Green, OH 80 to 70
+  * Round 18: Lost to Journey Fellowship Church, Slidell, LA 15 to 180
+  * Round 19: Won against Dayspring A/G, Bowling Green, OH 80 to 70
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Christian Temple, Houston, TX" html=image_html %}